mastreips/v2/week04/hw/submission/README.md

 - Validation accuracy: 0.9
 - Examples seen: 5000

 * Increase the batch size.
-What impact does it have?
+What impact does it have? (makes it worse)

 - Batch size: 100
 - Classification loss: 0.40773